enkelprifti98/packet-esxi-6-7/README.md

-# Deploy VMWare ESXi 6.7 on Packet Bare Metal Servers
+# Deploy VMware ESXi 6.7 on Packet Bare Metal Servers
-This Terraform script lets you deploy VMWare ESXi 6.7 on Packet servers.
-As of now, only VMWare ESXi 6.5 is officially supported on Packet.
-This script deploys multiple servers with VMWare ESXi 6.5 and then runs a shell script that updates the servers to VMWare ESXi 6.7.
+This Terraform script lets you deploy VMware ESXi 6.7 on Packet servers.
+As of now, only VMware ESXi 6.5 is officially supported on Packet.
+This script deploys multiple servers with VMware ESXi 6.5 and then runs a shell script that updates the servers to VMware ESXi 6.7.
 To run the script, git clone this repo, install Terraform and configure the `variables.tf` file with your Packet Project ID, amount of servers, ESXi update version etc. Then run the following commands in the script directory:

 ```
 terraform init